MicrosoftDocs/Viva/Viva/engage/configure-copilot-for-engage.md

 - MOE150
 - YAE150
 ms.assetid:
-description: "Learn how to configure and incorporate Copilot in Viva Engage [Public Preview] into your organization"
+description: "Learn how to configure and incorporate Copilot in Viva Engage into your organization"
 ---

-# Set up Copilot in Viva Engage (Public Preview)
+# Set up Copilot in Viva Engage

 >[!IMPORTANT]
 >Copilot in Viva Engage is currently available through public preview, and will be generally available in late April, 2024.
 The features described here are subject to change.